tl-its-umich-edu/archive-db/README.md

     If you are using Windows, you will need to follow a different process for installing `mysqlclient`.

-    * Go to [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient) and search for "mysqlclient-1.4.6" and find the `.whl` download corresponding to your type of processor (32 or 64).
+    * Go to [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient) and search for "mysqlclient-1.4.6" and find the `.whl` download corresponding to your machine's processor (32- or 64-bit).

     * Within the virtual environment, issue the following command, where `[path]` is an absolute path to the wheel:
         ```